 At this popular crossing, the first settler, A.G.
 Woodward, made his home in 1848.
 The next year, the Military Route from Fort Leavenworth to the Great Salt Lake was surveyed, which located a more practical crossing of the Big Blue River, about six miles above the old ford.

-The same year, in the midst of the California Gold Rush, Francis J. Marshall, from Weston, Missouri established a ferry on the Big Blue River at the original crossing, then called the Independence Crossing.
-During the season of travel, he remained there but returned to Missouri every winter.
-In the spring of 1851, he moved his ferry to the upper crossing in what is today, Marysville, Kansas.
+The same year, amid the California Gold Rush, Francis J. Marshall, from Weston, Missouri established a ferry on the Big Blue River at the original crossing, then called the Independence Crossing.
+During the travel season, he remained there but returned to Missouri every winter.
+In the spring of 1851, he moved his ferry to the upper crossing in what is today Marysville, Kansas.

 Until 1854, Marshal continued to spend his winters in Missouri, but each spring would return to operate his ferry.
 He also built a row of rude log cabins, established a blacksmith shop, and opened a small general store.
 In addition to minimal supplies, he also stocked low-grade tobacco and whiskey, which he traded with the Indians.

 In the spring of 1854, James McCloskey, a Scotchman by birth, who had been an Indian trader among the Sioux on the Upper Platte River since 1839, and who had adopted the Indian habits, “came in this country with a half dozen other traders and their families, and decided to settle.
 Francis J. Marshall invited the party to settle in Marysville.
 They also received an urgent invitation from Louis Tremble, a Potawatomie half-breed, who had previously located a short time on the Vermillion River at “Independence Crossing,” where he maintained a toll bridge near him.
 McCloskey and his family settled on the Big Blue River near Marysville, while the balance of the party settled on the Vermillion River.